Muslim American Society: History

 MAS started the “Know your Muslim neighbor" program in January 2016 in response to growing anti-Islam sentiment.
 With the first event held in Metro Detroit, the program includes opportunities to learn about Muslim culture and traditions.
 Similar events were held in Cherry Hill, New Jersey, in 2018 and the Galveston Bay Area in 2019, following the Christchurch mosque shootings at a mosque in New Zealand and Easter bombing attacks on churches in Sri Lanka.

 In 2019, the Middle East Media Research Institute published a video of children in a Philadelphia MAS center singing about the "blood of martyrs".
+Two young girls recited a revolutionary anthem popular among Islamists, with one saying of Israeli Jews: "We will chop off their heads, and we will liberate the sorrowful and exalted Al-Aqsa Mosque."

 In September 2019, the Muslim American Society of Minnesota co-organized a protest along with the Council on American–Islamic Relations and Anti-War Committee to “condemn human rights abuses and security crackdowns under India's Hindu nationalist-led government".
 The protest was in response to Indian Prime Minister Narendra Modi's appearance with U.S. president Donald Trump at a rally in Houston.
 Following the murder of George Floyd, members of MAS of Minnesota participated in the protests calling for justice for the African American man who was killed by police.

 During the 2020 U.S. elections, Ismahan Abdullahi, executive director of the Muslim American Society, said that the organization made 185,000 calls and texts to Arab and Muslim communities in eight states including Michigan.
 Abdullahi is also executive director of MAS PACE National, a policy advocacy division of MAS.

 Asad Zaman, executive director of the MAS of Minnesota, said in August 2020 that the organization's food distribution program run at its three Minnesota mosques was up 500% due to the COVID-19 pandemic.
 In early April 2021, Zaman helped organize a COVID-19 vaccination campaign based out of 16 mosques in Minnesota which succeeded in vaccinating 7,000 people in the lead up to the month of Ramadan.